Go to the Nature Institute’s home page

 The oddity lies in the fact that I rely rather heavily on topics drawn from molecular biology, a discipline that gives us no real landscape at all — certainly not one based on the kind of direct, sensible experience the founders of the Scientific Revolution craved.
 The biologist’s picture of atoms and particles is synthesized from theoretical constructs and outdated mental pictures that, especially in the physics of the last hundred years, have been thoroughly subverted.
 So how we should actually picture what I will refer to as the “microworld” is a genuine mystery today.

 The problem is that biologists have been content to stick with nineteenth-century images of the solid little “particles” that were debunked in physics long ago.
-And so they imagine a cell full of little materialized “molecular machines”, however tiny.
-Where physicists have acknowledged many wide-open questions at the foundation of their discipline, biologists have doubled down on a rather crude materialism.
+And so they imagine a cell full of little materialized “molecular machines”, however tiny, and however ill-matched they may be even to the imagined particles.
+Where many physicists have acknowledged wide-open questions at the foundation of their discipline, biologists have doubled down on a rather crude, mechanistic materialism.

 But the biologists’ problem is a problem for this book as well.
-How can I focus as much as I do on a field of research (molecular biology) that is more or less a blank slate so far as an experience-based (empirical) science is concerned?
+How can I focus as much as I do on a field of research (molecular biology) that is more or less empty so far as an experience-based (empirical) science is concerned?
 Am I not just lending further support to a kind of biological fantasy world?

 To begin with, we see a seemingly unquenchable thirst for unambiguous (and therefore unbiological) cause-and-effect explanation.
 These explanations tend to be of an antiquated, billiard-ball sort involving particles that, as physicists have long known, simply aren’t there — certainly not in the way they are being imagined within biology.
 In this way we come to those ubiquitous and hopelessly misconceived “molecular machines” that are supposed to perform the fundamental living work of organisms.

 Recognizing the confusion can, in the third place, point us in the direction of a more adequate understanding — one that starts with the observable organism rather than a fantastic, non-observable realm littered with metaphysical “projectiles”.
-I gesture toward the grounding principles of such a fuller understanding in Chapter 13 (“All Science Must Be Rooted in Experience”), Chapter 24 (“How the World Lends Itself to Our Knowing”), and Chapter 25 (“Some Principles of Biological Understanding”).
+I gesture toward the grounding principles of such a fuller understanding in Chapter 12 (“Is a Qualitative Biology Possible?”) and Chapter 13 (“All Science Must Be Rooted in Experience”).

 If a conversation takes place primarily as a logical contest or as a battle of “proofs”, rather than as an effort to clarify, shift, and deepen meanings, it is likely to be shallow.